siyuanchai1999/siyuanchai/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
 Here's Siyuan (柴思远)!
-I am a first year Computer Science Ph.D. at UIUC advised by Prof. [Tianyin Xu](https://tianyin.github.io/).
+I am a third year Computer Science Ph.D. at UIUC advised by Prof. [Tianyin Xu](https://tianyin.github.io/).
 I graduated from the BS/MS program at [Northwestern University](https://www.northwestern.edu/) in Spring 2021.
 I have a broad interest in system research, and my current work focuses on operating systems and HW/SW codesgin for memory management.
 I am looking for Research Intern positions for Summer 2023.